oscarroyo4/UnknownMiner/README.md

-## Our project website
+## My project website

-#### This website was created to give a preview of our project about Fatal Fury.
+#### This website was created to give a preview of my project about Unkonwn Miner

-For the past six months our team from BalsdosaStudio has been working on a videogame project based on Fatal Fury a Neogeo game.
-First, we made a research of the game, and we made a wiki page, you will find a link down below, then we worked on a first prototype that had few mechanics, finally we released the alpha, the link of our game it's also at the bottom of the website.
+During these months I have been working on a videogame project  for the subject of videogame development.
+First I learned to use Tiled and later I have learned to save and load the information from a xml file.
+Finally I developed the videogame step by step.

 ## Website Contents